calculusky/transactional-email/README.md

 });

 //sendgrid message options
-const message: Sendgrid.SendgridOptions = {
+const message: SendgridOptions = {
     to: "john@example.com",
     from: "info@example.com", // Use the email address or domain you verified
     subject: "Sending with Sendgrid Provider",